 The nominating/corporate governance committee is responsible for making recommendations to the board of directors regarding non-employee director compensation.
-In accordance with this authority, the nominating/corporate governance committee utilized the services of DolmatConnell & Partners, Inc. as the committee's outside compensation consultant to advise the nominating/corporate governance committee on matters related to director compensation.
+In accordance with this authority, the nominating/ corporate governance committee utilized the services of DolmatConnell & Partners, Inc. as the committee's outside compensation consultant to advise the nominating/corporate governance committee on matters related to director compensation.

 Trex Company's director compensation program was developed in consultation with the compensation consultant in 2007 and was designed to deliver annual compensation at the median of Trex Company's peer group, which was made up of 16 companies in both the construction and plastic products and consumer products industries that are similar in both revenues and market capitalization to Trex Company.
-See the Compensation Discussion and Analysis section of this proxy statement for a list of these 16 companies.
-Many of Trex Company's key competitors are not included, since they are significantly larger, and thus do not provide an appropriate basis for comparison, or are divisions or subsidiaries of public companies, and therefore have not publicly released board compensation data.
+Many of Trex Company's key competitors were not included, since they are significantly larger, and thus do not provide an appropriate basis for comparison, or are divisions or subsidiaries of public companies, and therefore have not publicly released board compensation data.
 Under the program, annual non-employee director compensation is delivered approximately 45% in cash (depending on meeting attendance fees) and approximately 55% in stock-settled stock appreciation rights, or "SARs," based on the Black-Scholes valuation model, which the board of directors believes appropriately balances remunerating Trex Company's non-employee directors for their service and linking their compensation closely to returns to stockholders through the potential for enhanced value from future stock price appreciation.
 Directors may elect to receive additional SARs in lieu of cash payments.
 Directors are also reimbursed for actual travel expenses.